projectshift/shift-boiler/docs/quickstart.md

 This will start a development server that you can access on [localhost:5000](http://localhost:5000).

 The development server will watch your code for changes and auto-reload and give you some usefull reload statistics.

-## Sign your python

-**Note to mac users** There is a known issue common across python applications that run under virtual environments on MacOS - each time your app is restarted, system firewall will annoyingly ask wether you want to allow incoming connections to your app.

-The solution for this is to sign your python interpreter with a certificate.
-To save you from googling, we provide a convenience command to do it, but you will still need to create a certificate in Keychain Access utility.
-Refer to [MacOS: signing python interpreter](sign_python.md) for instruction on how to create one.